Monmouth College Department of English

 The Portfolio Requirement

 First year students and sophomores majoring or concentrating in English are required by the department to begin an English Studies Portfolio.
 A completed portfolio must be presented to the department for final review during English 400, the Senior Seminar; a copy of the Seminar paper will be added to the portfolio upon completion of the course.
-In addition to the Senior Seminar paper, this portfolio is a requirement for graduation with an English major or concentration.
+In addition to the Senior Seminar paper, this portfolio is a requirement for graduation with an English major.

 Faculty advisors in the English Department will discuss your portfolio with you throughout your career at Monmouth College, particularly during Mentoring Week and before you register for your classes.